 Place the hopper into the globe at an angle.

 There are two heat sources you can use: an alcohol burner or a butane burner.
-We prefer the butane burner because of the ability to increase and decrease the flame.
+We prefer the butane burner because of the ability to increase and decrease the flame: this allows better control of the flame and minute adjustments.
 Light the burner and keep a nice, hot, flame upon the bottom of the globe.
 Once the water begins to boil, slide the hopper into an upright position so it fits into the globe.
 Don't force it.

 A vacuum has been created because of escaping air and will "pull" the water from the globe to the hopper.